-Once you’ve decided to sell your gold, there are plenty of places that you can go to make the sale.
+Once you’ve decided to sell your gold, there are plenty of places that you can go to get cash for your gold.
 Take the time to shop around to find the best deal.

 Here are the best places to sell gold for the most money:

 1. Cash for Gold USA

 Cash for Gold USA is one of the oldest internet-based buyers of gold in the United States.
-Its website is simple, featuring an easy-to-use calculator that helps you estimate the amount that you’ll receive for your gold.
+Its website is simple, featuring an easy-to-use calculator that helps you determine the actual melt value of your gold.

 To get started, you tell Cash for Gold USA what metal you’re selling, where you live and how you plan to ship your items.
 Cash for Gold USA will give you a free shipping label that you can use to send your gold to them.